chryket/nutmeg/docs/context.md

 And I am assuming that the intention of wanting to store and search all this info is to offer a counter narrative, as well as links for others in need of help,so we are going to need a web presence of our own.
 A wiki would be nice, project manager, maybe an issue page for discussion.

 Github gives us all of those out of the box.
-I thought we might craft a cunning narrative of peaceful propaganda in the wiki and the issues, and then present
+I thought we might craft a cunning narrative of peaceful propaganda in the wiki and the issues, and then present a coordinated and considered response.

 ## possible solutions and pitfalls